Westfield Co. has sold its newly developed Hub 25 industrial campus for $74 million, or $175.56 per square foot.

 Westfield completed the 421,499-sf infill development at 601 E. 64thAve. in Denver last year.
 The four-building campus is 95 percent occupied by eight tenants, including BSI Designs, Mountain High Appliance, Rustic Log Furniture Inc., Rep Fitness and others.

 “This investment in Hub 25 represents the intersection of many of our firm’s research-driven thematic investment ideas in the industrial sector.
-Westfield developed a high-quality project in a fantastic location,” said Hien Le, executive director.
+Westfield developed a high-quality project in a fantastic location,” said Hien Le, executive director of J.P.
+Morgan Investment Management.

-The sale represents the first sale of a newly built industrial campus in central Denver this cycle, according to CBRE.
+The transaction represents the first sale of a newly built industrial campus in central Denver this cycle, according to CBRE.

 Westfield developed Hub 25 on the former Mapleton High School site, which was vacant for 20 years before the company acquired the property in 2016.
 The development went from demolition to lease-up and disposition within two years.